What Do Nuclear Engineer Do?

-Nuclear Engineer Job Description Conduct research on nuclear engineering projects or apply principles and theory of nuclear science to problems concerned with release, control, and use of nuclear energy and nuclear waste disposal.
+Nuclear Engineer Example Conduct research on nuclear engineering projects or apply principles and theory of nuclear science to problems concerned with release, control, and use of nuclear energy and nuclear waste disposal.

 Nuclear Engineer Responsibilities